jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 }
 </div>

-Hmm.
+Hmmmmm.
 That doesn't seem quite right.
 Maybe <code class="code-voice">if / elseif</code> is the way to go.

 <div class="code-block">